timinar/PolarBERT/README.md

 - Configure training settings
 - Set pretrained model path for finetuning

+Notice that the dataloader has been tested with `num_workers: 1`.
+We recommend using this setting to avoid potential issues.

 Note: Actual config files with paths are excluded from git to avoid sharing system-specific paths.

 # Training